monopole/scratch/proposalMoveResources.md

 This informs and emulates the desired end state of `resource` and `validation` living in
 _k8s.io/common_.

-Nobody wants `pkg/api` to live
-there too, since it holds unversioned types that are not part of a public API.
-Nevertheless it temporarily needs to be copied too since
-`resource` and `validation` depend on it.
+Nobody wants `pkg/api` to live there too, since it holds unversioned types that are not part of a public API.
+Unfortunately, `resource` and `validation` depend on it at the moment.
+Breaking this dependence is part of the work below.

 Two projects can now proceed independently.